 Figure 4-8 presents existing daily and PM peak hourly traffic volumes on key roadways in the study area.
 Daily volumes are from the Washington County traffic count data file and represent conditions in 2016.
 Except for the intersection of Roy Rogers Road with Beef Bend Road, PM peak hour volumes represent 2013 conditions and were obtained from turning movement counts taken for either the River Terrace traffic analysis or the signal warrant study conducted for the intersection of Roy Rogers Road at Beef Bend Road.
+No new traffic counts were taken for this study.
 PM peak hour volumes for the Roy Rogers/Beef Bend Road intersection are estimated 2016 volumes used in evaluating the results of signal installation at this location.
 Since the signal has been installed and is currently operational, this data was determined to be the most representative of existing conditions.